wearedevx/keystone/docs/README.md

    $ ks add example.id.blockstack example@mail.com
    ```

-   > Note: you need to be sure that the user has accepted your invitation before using the **add** command.
+   > Note: you need to be sure the user accepted your invitation before using the **add** command.
 It will not work otherwise.
-You also need to know its blockstack ID.
+You also need to know their blockstack ID.

    **Then**, set members roles for your current environment